RuthShryock/Tipify/README.md

 ## Notes

 This was my first time using Swift and developing an IOS mobile application.
 I struggled most with implementing the dark mode toggle in the settings page, but once I found some helpful documentation, I was able to successful implement this feature.
-Overall, I learned so much involving features in Swfit from User Defaults to UI animations!
+Overall, I learned so much involving features in Swift from User Defaults to UI animations!

 ## License